microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAppRoleAssignment.md

 This example retrieves a user application role assignment for the user in $UserId.
 You can use the comand `Get-EntraBetaUser` to get service principal object Id.

-- `-ObjectId` parameter specifies the object ID of a user.
+- `-ObjectId` parameter specifies the object Id of a user(as a UserPrincipalName or ObjectId).

 ### Example 2: Get all application role assignments